twright/Easy-Comment-Uploads/readme.txt

 === Easy Comment Uploads ===
-Contributors: Tom Wright,
+Contributors: Tom Wright
 Tags: comments, uploads, images, wpmu
 Requires at least: 2.6.0
 Tested up to: 2.8.4
-Stable tag: 0.18
+Stable tag: 0.17

 == Description ==
 This plugin allow your visitors to attach images or other file to their comments as easily as possible.
 I designed it for http://langtreeshout.org .
 It also adds lightbox code for all inserted images.
 It has been tested for Wordpress and Wordpress Mu, if anything does not work please just email me at tom.tdw@gmail.com .